 For questions not addressed here, contact NACC (firstname.lastname@example.org).

-Under those circumstances, the investigator should work with NACC to create a list of tissue/data available at each Center.
+Under those circumstances, the investigator should work with NACC to create a list of data/specimens available at each Center.
 Next, NACC consultants will help the investigator draft a memo to the Clinical Core Leaders or other appropriate contact persons at the Centers of interest.
 All communication to Centers should clearly state that the request is not a NACC initiative and that Center participation is entirely voluntary.
-It is also important to note that NACC has a system of creating STUDYIDs to prevent NACCID-PTID linking that could result in an IRB violation.
+It is also important to note that NACC has a system of creating STUDYIDs to prevent the linking of NACC IDs to patient IDs, an IRB violation.

 NACC routinely provides advice and guidance about the availability and interpretation of data in NACC data sets.
 A scientific liaison at NACC is assigned to each project.
 Through this liaison, investigators can seek advice about analysis and interpretation as the project proceeds.
 Data analysis for most projects, however, occurs at the investigator's home institution.
 On request, NACC can also provide statistical and methodological consultation.

 By mutual consent and subject to staff time constraints, NACC scientists can sometimes take on a larger role, including hands-on data analysis, direct collaboration, and co-authorship.
 Those arrangements are made on a project-by-project basis and are normally initiated by the investigator.

 For more information, please see Processing your request.